-- A. Indecently expose himself or herself, or engage in any inappropriate sexual actions or behaviors; - B. Molest or rape another person; - C. Engage in any form of inappropriate bodily contact or display of affection, such as fondling, making out, intercourse; - D. Participate in inappropriate activities such as mooning (pulling one's own pants down) or ankling (pulling

-- another student's pants down); - E. Possess, pose for, and/or transmit pornographic materials (magazines, pictures, images within cellular phone, web sites, etc.); and/or - F. Take, show, distribute, or pose for any inappropriate photo or video, to include posts on social media By way of example, photos or videos while undressed or that expose breasts, buttocks, or genitals.
+- A. Indecently expose themselves, or engage in any inappropriate sexual actions or behaviors; - B. Molest or rape another person; - C. Engage in any form of inappropriate bodily contact or display of affection, such as fondling, making out, intercourse; - D. Participate in inappropriate activities such as mooning (pulling one's own pants down) or ankling or pantsing (pulling another student's pants down); - E. Possess, pose for, and/or transmit pornographic materials (magazines, pictures, images within cellar phone, websites, etc.); and/or - F. Take, show, distribute, or pose for any inappropriate photo or video, to include posts on social media by way of example, photos or videos while undressed or that expose breasts, buttocks, or genitals.